About the House

 the current owners, Ray and Ellen Turner.
 The main house has

 been remodeled twice.
-First, they opened up the kitchen to the
+First, they opened up the kitchen to

 living area, creating the Great Room.
 Then they enlarged the